Best Times for a Photo Session

 NIGHT TIME

-• the time of day where the atmosphere of the city feels most alive and fun
+• the time of day when the atmosphere of the city feels most alive and fun

-• as the sky is usually black the subject becomes the centre point of the image
+• as the sky is usually black the subject becomes the center point of the image

 • a wonderful time for atmospheric & romantic portraits